altixco/altixco.github.io/gitflow.md

 Naming convention:
 - `feature/*` or anything except `master`, `develop`, `release`, `hotfix`, `fix`.

-Feature branches are used to develop new features, configurations, or even refactors, the name of these branches may be for instance config/my-config refactor/my-refactor, or just feature/my-config or refactor/my-refactor.
+Feature branches are used to develop new features, configurations, or even refactors, the name of these branches may be for instance config/my-config refactor/my-refactor, or just feature/my-config.

 ### **Release** branches